-The consolidated entity's activities expose it to a variety of financial risks: market risk (including foreign currency risk, price risk and interest rate risk), credit risk and liquidity risk.
-The consolidated entity's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the consolidated entity.
-The consolidated entity uses different methods to measure different types of risk to which it is exposed.
+The Consolidated Entity's activities expose it to a variety of financial risks: market risk (including foreign currency risk, price risk and interest rate risk), credit risk and liquidity risk.
+The Consolidated Entity's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the Consolidated Entity.
+The Consolidated Entity uses different methods to measure different types of risk to which it is exposed.
 These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks, ageing analysis for credit risk and beta analysis in respect of investment portfolios to determine market risk.

-Risk management is carried out by senior finance executives ('finance') under policies approved by the Board of Directors ('the Board').
-These policies include identification and analysis of the risk exposure of the consolidated entity and appropriate procedures, controls and risk limits.
-Finance identifies, evaluates and hedges financial risks within the consolidated entity's operating units.
-Finance reports to the Board on a monthly basis.
+Risk management is carried out by senior finance executives under policies approved by the Board of Directors.
+These policies include identification and analysis of the risk exposure of the Consolidated Entity and appropriate procedures, controls and risk limits.
+Finance identifies, evaluates and hedges financial risks within the Consolidated Entity's operating units.
+The Company's finance department reports to the Board on a monthly basis.

-The consolidated entity has exposure to the following risks from their use of financial instruments:
+The Consolidated Entity has exposure to the following risks from their use of financial instruments:

 - Market risk;

 - Credit risk; and

-- Liquidity risk;
+- Liquidity risk.

-This note presents information about the consolidated entity's exposure to each of the above risks, their objectives, policies and processes for measuring and managing risk and the management of capital.
+This note presents information about the Consolidated Entity's exposure to each of the above risks, their objectives, policies and processes for measuring and managing risk and the management of capital.
 Further quantitative disclosures are included throughout this financial report.